đđź This is part of series on concurrency, parallelism and asynchronous programming in Ruby. Itâs a deep dive, so itâs divided into several parts:

 }

-We want to get to rb_threadptr_execute_interrupts
+We want to get to rb_threadptr_execute_interrupts, but what does RUBY_VM_INTERRUPTED_ANY do?

 static inline bool